 - Save Data to Variable: selects or creates a variable to store the SQL statement result.
 This option depends on the selected Execution mode. - Result of SELECT statement.
 After you execute a SELECT statement, it results in a data set of records.
 You receive a CSV-formatted text content.
 The first line contains field names returned in a result.
-The next lines contain records.

-To extract the values from the returned data set and to use them in other actions, define and execute the action Use Data Filter upon the contents of this variable (this action is available in Automation Builder).

-- Result of INSERT, DELETE and UPDATE statements.
+The next lines contain records. - To extract the values from the returned data set and to use them in other actions, define and execute the action Use Data Filter upon the contents of this variable (this action is available in Automation Builder). - Result of INSERT, DELETE and UPDATE statements.
 If you use INSERT, DELETE and UPDATE statements, the result is a number indicating the number of records affected in the table. - Iterate for Every Record.
-If enabled, a new action For Every Record is automatically added.
+If enabled, NiceLabel automatically adds a new action For Every Record.
+See more about this action in a dedicated topic.

 All nested actions are repeated for each record that has been returned using the SQL statement.